felippe-regazio/sh-simple-deployer/README.md

 # Rsync

-This scripts need rsync to work.
-The default rsync params is `-vrzuh`.
+The default rsync params used to sync files is `-vrzuh`.
 You can pass a new set of rsync params to the deployer as the second arg:

 ```bash